WaithakaGuru/PRISMA_Notes/URL_Request_Working_Mechanism.md

 ## A deep dive into the steps above:
 ## DNS Request (Domain Name System)

-- When you enter the search google.com into your browser, the browser checks if it already has the website’s IP address stored in its cache.
-If it does, it uses that to contact the server directly, saving time.
+___When you enter the search google.com into your browser, the browser checks if it already has the website’s IP address stored in its cache.
+If it does, it uses that to contact the server directly, saving time.___

-If not, it goes through a process to find the IP address.
+ __If not__, it goes through a process to find the IP address.
 This process is called DNS lookup, and it involves several steps:

-The browser asks the local DNS resolver (usually your ISP) if it knows the IP address.
+- The browser asks the local DNS resolver (usually your ISP) if it knows the IP address.

-If not, the resolver contacts a root DNS server to find out which Top-Level Domain (TLD) server (like .com) to ask.
+- If not, the resolver contacts a root DNS server to find out which Top-Level Domain (TLD) server (like .com) to ask.

-The resolver then asks the TLD server, which points it to the authoritative name server for the domain.
+- The resolver then asks the TLD server, which points it to the authoritative name server for the domain.

-The authoritative server gives the actual IP address.
+- The authoritative server gives the actual IP address.

 The resolver returns the IP to the browser, which then contacts the website’s server.